github/developer.github.com/content/v3/activity/events/types.md

 Hook name: `issues`

 action
-: **string** - The action that was performed: "opened", "closed", or "reopened".
+: **string** - The action that was performed.
+Can be one of "opened", "closed", or "reopened".

 issue